openmm/openmm/devtools/CI-README.md

   - Pushes to `master`
   - Pull requests targetting `master`
   - Nightlies
-- Currently, the workflow contains four jobs: `unix`, `windows`, `docker`, `docs`.
+- Currently, the workflow contains three jobs: `unix`, `windows`, `docs`.
 Each job can be run several times, depending on the configuration of `jobs.*.strategy.matrix`.
 All those jobs replicas will run in parallel and individually.
 The [`Actions > Summary`](https://github.com/openmm/openmm/actions/runs/451301350) overview can help visualize this.
 - Within each job, you find `steps`.
 A step can either run a script on a `shell` or use a GitHub `action` to perform a task.
   - For example, cloning the repo or setting up Miniconda are both independent GitHub _actions_.
 You will recognize this because they contain the keyword `uses:`.
   - Running CMake is a shell step, which uses `run:`.